JAPANESE PAGE

 1979

-The 23rd and the 24th Exhibition of Shell Art Prize, Tokyo / 3rd Prize (at 23rd Exhibition)
+The 23rd Exhibition of Shell Art Prize, Tokyo / 3rd Prize

 1980

-The 13th Tokyo Bionnial (Tokyo National Museum of Art.
+The 13th Tokyo Biennale (Tokyo National Museum of Art.
 Tokyo, Osaka) (Award of National Museum of Art)( - 16th Exhibition)

 1981